Parameters and Options

 We have already discussed how the set utility can be used to manage the shell positional parameters.
 The set utility can also be used to manage certain shell options.
 These options are used infrequently, but can be extremely useful at times.

-The -x option and -v option are useful for tracing the execution of a shell script when debugging.
-The -x option turns on tracing, showing each command as well as its various stages of expansion prior to execution.
-The -v option turns on verbose output, which prints each line of input as it is read; this can be helpful when sometimes the additional information provided by the -x trace is too verbose.
+option turns on verbose output, which prints each line of input as it is read; this can be helpful when sometimes the additional information provided by the -x

-The -e option causes the shell to exit immediately if any command has a non-zero exit status.
+option causes the shell to exit immediately if any command has a non-zero exit status.
 This is not used frequently, but has uses in avoiding continuing with dangerous commands if previous ones failed, without having to explicitly check the exit status of every command.

 Read SET(1P) for the full list of supported shell options.